10 Best HVAC

 Frequently Asked Questions About HVAC in Lakeland North, WA

-You should have your HVAC system inspected approximately twice yearly.
-After completing their inspection, your technician will inform you what services are required.
-You should also call a technician if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected about twice a year.
+After the inspection, your technician will inform you what services are required.
+You should also call a technician if you start noticing issues such as leaks, strange noises, or unusual smells.
+If your system has ductwork, it should be inspected every few years.

 You can save energy during the winter by reducing how much power your HVAC system uses to heat your home.
-Keep your thermostat as low as you can and don't make drastic temperature changes — only increase or decrease it a few degrees at a time.
-If you can, try switching to a smart thermostat.
+Keep your thermostat as low as you can and don't make drastic changes in the temperature — only increase or decrease it a few degrees at a time.
+If possible, try switching to a smart thermostat.

 There are several ways you can make your HVAC system more energy-efficient: